-General Clothing Guidelines:
+General Dress Guidelines:

-- Clothing must fit so that there are no midriff, upper chest, or buttocks show when the student is standing, bending, sitting, or moving. - Clothing should not reveal undergarments. - Clothing should not promote or advertise items that are prohibited at school including alcohol, drugs, inappropriate language, or objectionable emblems or symbols that are derogatory, racial, offensive or vulgar.
+- Clothing must fit so that the student's midriff, upper chest, buttocks, or undergarments are not visible when standing, bending, sitting, or moving.
+Undergarments must be worn at all times. - Shorts, Skirts, and Dresses should be at least mid-thigh length. - Clothing and/or tattoos should not promote or advertise items that are prohibited at school, including alcohol, drugs, inappropriate language, or objectionable emblems or symbols that are derogatory, racial, offensive, or vulgar.